Chart Color Schemes

 Logan Village lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the suburb of Logan Village's population was estimated at around 6493 as of Feb 2026.
-This reflected an increase of 1177 people since the 2021 Census, which reported a population of 5316 people.
-The change was inferred from AreaSearch's estimate of the resident population at 6249 following examination of ABS's latest ERP data release in June 2024 and an additional 506 validated new addresses since the Census date.
-This level of population equated to a density ratio of 164 persons per square kilometer, indicating significant space per person and potential room for further development.
-Logan Village's growth rate of 22.1% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of May 2026, the estimated population of Logan Village is around 6,654, reflecting an increase of 1,338 people since the 2021 Census.
+This growth represents a 25.2% rise from the previous population count of 5,316.
+The change is inferred from AreaSearch's estimated resident population of 6,568 in June 2025 and an additional 526 validated new addresses since the Census date.
+This results in a density ratio of 168 persons per square kilometer.
+Logan Village's growth exceeded both national (9.3%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 71% to overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
-However, these state projections do not provide age category splits; hence AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data where utilised.
-Examining future population trends, a population increase just below the median of Australian statistical areas is expected.
-The suburb is projected to increase by 985 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 7.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends project an above median growth, with the area expected to increase by 948 persons to 2041, reflecting a total increase of 12.9% over the 16 years.

 Frequently Asked Questions - Population